Debt Consolidation (what to consider + real life stories included)

 A home equity loan is also known as a second mortgage.
 Taking a second mortgage out on your home means you risk losing your house if you fail to make payments.

-Of course there are some advantages to going this route.
-For one you can deduct the interest payments from your home equity loan from your taxes.
-Plus you’ll be able to get a lower interest rate than if you went the unsecured route.
+Of course, there are some advantages to going this route.
+You can deduct the interest payments from your home equity loan from your taxes.
+Plus, you’ll be able to get a lower interest rate than if you went the unsecured route.

 Overall, though, it’s just not worth the risk — especially when there are better ways to go about it.